addyosmani/backbone-fundamentals/backbone-fundamentals.md

 *jquerymobile.config.js*

-The behaviour and usage of the new workflow will be explained belowe, grouped by its functionalities:
+The behaviour and usage of the new workflow will be explained below, grouped by its functionalities:

 a) Routing to a concrete View-page